anujb/blog/_posts/2020-08-27-reverse-resume.md

 title:  Reverse Resume
 ---

 Inspired by Dave Cahill's post on his [Reverse Resume]( https://medium.com/not-a-straight-line/a-reverse-resume-89b0fbe07cb7) I thought it was an interesting time to reflect on my own journey.
-I particularly like that it helps to capture the non-linear and unique experiences that are often omitted in the journey.
+I particularly like that it helps to capture the non-linear and unique experiences that are often omitted in one's journey.

 So here we go —

 I grew up poor.
 Life was full of scarcity.
 I knew I wanted to remove that scarcity from life, and the only path I knew out was to become a Medical Doctor, so I pursued a dual degree in Virology and Biochemistry.
 Then two crazy things happened:

-1. I met a medical student told me it would cost ~$500K in additional tuition/expenses, and I would be roughly 30 before I would start practicing medicine.
+1. I met a medical student told me it would cost ~$500K in additional tuition/expenses, and I would be roughly 30 before I started  practicing medicine.

 2. The financial world collapsed, which destroyed my ability to work and save up for this overwhelming financial and time commitment.